sumbach/modern-cljs/doc/tutorial-14.md

 > widgets for your website using only HTML and CSS and you can compose
 > your pages from any combination of their designs.

-This is similar to [Domina][13] separation of concern which allows the designer and the programmer to play their roles without too many impedance mismatches.
+This is similar to [Domina][13] separation of concerns which allows the designer and the programmer to play their roles without too many impedance mismatches.

-Our needs are very easy to describe.
+Our needs are quite easy to describe.
 We have to:

-1. Read a pure HTML template/page from the file system representing the Shopping Calculator;
+1. Read a pure HTML template/page representing the Shopping Calculator from the file system;
 2. read the parameters typed in by the user from the submitted HTTP request;
 3. parse the extracted values and calculate the total;